1It was after the death of Saul, when David had returned from the slaughter of the Amalekites, David stayed in Ziklag for two days.

 These were born to David in Hebron.Abner Goes Over to David

-6Now it came to pass as the war continued between the house of Saul and the house of David that Abner was gaining strength in the house of Saul.
+6During the war between the house of Saul and the house of David, Abner was making himself strong in the house of Saul.

 7Now Saul had a concubine whose name was Rizpah, the daughter of Aiah; and Ish-bosheth said to Abner, “Why did you go into my father’s concubine?”

-10to transfer the kingdom from the house of Saul and to set up the throne of David over Israel and over Judah, from Dan even to Beer-sheba.”
+10to transfer the kingdom from the house of Saul and to establish the throne of David over Israel and over Judah, from Dan to Beer-sheba.”

 11And Ish-bosheth could not answer Abner another word, because he was afraid of him.

 13And he said, “Good, I will cut a covenant with you.
-But there is one thing I require of you.
-That is, you will not see my face unless you first bring Michal, Saul’s daughter, when you come to see my face.”
+But there is one thing I require of you, which is, you will not see my face unless you first bring Michal, Saul’s daughter, when you come to see my face.”

 16But her husband went with her, weeping as he went, and followed her to Bahurim.
 Then Abner said to him, “Go!
 Return!”
 And he returned.